GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 ## Use the JavaScript API

 The existing JavaScript API of Feature Policy is found as an object on either the document or the element (`document.featurePolicy or element.featurePolicy`).
-The JS API for Permissions Policy has not been implemented yet, and the existing Feature Policy JS API can be used for policies set by Permissions Policy with a limitation.
-There are [remaining questions](https://github.com/w3c/webappsec-permissions-policy/issues/401) regarding JS API implementation, and a [proposal](https://github.com/w3c/webappsec-permissions-policy/issues/401#issuecomment-824878596) has been made to move the logic into [Permissions API](https://developer.mozilla.org/docs/Web/API/Permissions_API).
+The JavaScript API for Permissions Policy has not been implemented yet.

+The Feature Policy API can be used for policies set by Permissions Policy, with some limitations.
+There are [remaining questions](https://github.com/w3c/webappsec-permissions-policy/issues/401) regarding a JavaScript API implementation, and a [proposal](https://github.com/w3c/webappsec-permissions-policy/issues/401#issuecomment-824878596) has been made to move the logic into the [Permissions API](https://developer.mozilla.org/docs/Web/API/Permissions_API).
 Join the discussion if you have any thoughts.

-(Default-origin is the origin of the document or the element that the policy is attached to).

 ### featurePolicy.allowsFeature(feature)